SpruceWillis/Collabase/README.md

 ## Minimum Viable Product

 Collabase is a web application in the vein of basecamp build on Rails and ReactJS.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+This app will have the following functionality completed by the end of week 9:

-- [ ] New account creation, login, and guest/demo login
+- [ ] New account creation, existing user login, demo account login.
-- [ ] Smooth, bug-free navigation
+- [ ] No major bugs.
 - [ ] Good seed data to demonstrate the site's features, including a sample project that all users have access to.
-- [ ] The minimum features required for a basecamp-inspired site: project creation; member management; creation and editing of message threads; and posting replies to threads.
+- [ ] Basecamp-inspired features: project creation; member management; creation and posting to message threads; creation, assignment, and completion of to-do lists.
-- [ ] Hosting on Heroku
+- [ ] Hosting on Heroku; registration of a non-Heroku domain name.
-- [ ] CSS styling that is satisfactorily visually appealing
+- [ ] User-friendly and aesthetically pleasing interface and layout.
 - [ ] Production README file - to be written on completion

 ## Product Goals and Priorities